mage-ai/mage-ai/README.md

 ## Introduction
 Mage AI aims to simplify data pre-processing.
 With a few lines of code, you can:
+- Create a data cleaning pipeline and clean your data with a few clicks.
-- Generate data cleaning suggestions in your local notebook.
+- Automatically generate cleaning suggestions in your local notebook
-- Display feature-specific statistics and visualizations.
+- Display feature-specific statistics and visualizations
-- Easily detect "holes" and anomalies in your data.
+- Easily detect "holes" and anomalies in your data

 Coming soon:
+- Export data cleaning pipeline and integrate into your production data pipelines.
 - Access faster data analysis and cleaning using Mage's public cloud server.
+- Support user defined cleaning functions within the UI.
 - Perform no-code data transformations within the UI.
-- Export cleaned data into your ML pipeline.

 ## Installation